 Cart is empty

 3.)
-Understanding the Inner Workings: How Hydraulic Cylinder Work
+Understanding the Inner Workings: How Hydraulic Cylinders Work

 A hydraulic cylinder jack, often referred to as just "cylinder", is identical in nature to the commonly seen hydraulic cylinder on heavy equipment.
 They both provide, through pressurized hydraulic fluid, linear motion with high force.
 The difference is that this special cylinder is used like a jack to lift or pull a load.
 Unlike a permanently attached hydraulic cylinder, jack cylinders provide versatility through their ability to be placed in multiple positions and configurations.